 1. Owners of certain historic properties are required to maintain their properties and not allow them to fall into disrepair and to prevent gradual deterioration.
 The requirements of this section are applicable only to certain properties, termed “contributing structures” in this section.
 That term as used in this section is defined to include designated historic structures and properties identified as “contributing” in designated historic districts or individually listed.

 a.
-The gradual deterioration of such exterior features or structural elements, through the neglect of the owners of the qualifying building will ultimately result in the de facto demolition of the qualifying building or its being too deteriorated to be reasonably saved from demolition.
-It is the purpose of this section to prevent such an ultimate result for qualifying buildings.
+It is a further purpose of this article to protect the health, safety, and welfare of the citizens of the city by reducing the risks associated with neglected and deteriorating buildings or structures, especially during the process of gradual deterioration.

 b.
-It is a further purpose of this article to protect the health, safety, and welfare of the citizens of the city by reducing the risks associated with neglected and deteriorating buildings or structures, especially during the process of gradual deterioration.

-c.
 It is the further purpose of this section to provide a just, equitable, and practicable method to require the owner of record of the real property on which the qualifying building is located or other person or persons who may have legal possession, custody, or control of such building or structure (hereinafter the “owner”) to commence and complete necessary corrective action to repair and stabilize the qualifying building and to authorize the city to perform such corrective action if the owner fails to commence or complete such corrective action and recover the costs of such corrective action from the owner.

 B. Definitions.